 Creating multiple release groups

 Multiple release groups is now available, starting on the Enterprise plan.

-If you have multiple teams working out of the same productboard project, each using a different release schedule, you can manage each as a separate release group.
+If you have multiple teams working out of the same productboard workspace, each using a different release schedule, you can manage each as a separate release group.